rkmlabiiserb/trajcontacts/README.md

 Please cite the following research when using trajcontacts:

 Madhu, Midhun K., Kunal Shewani, and Rajesh K. Murarka.
-"Biased Signaling in Mutated Variants of β2-Adrenergic Receptor: Insights from Molecular Dynamics Simulations." bioRxiv (2023): 2023-09.
+"Biased Signaling in Mutated Variants of β2-Adrenergic Receptor: Insights from Molecular Dynamics Simulations."
+Journal of Chemical Information and Modeling 64.2 (2024): 449-469.

 **Copyright:**